sp0x/onion-pi/README.md

     (raspi) $ sudo reboot

-After reboot, run the ansible playbook `setup_zwiebelkuchen.yml` from the computer which has SSH access to your `zwiebelkuchen`:
+After reboot, run the ansible playbook `setup_onionpi.yml` from the computer which has SSH access to your `gogoonion`:

-    $ ansible-playbook -i <RASPI-IP>, -b -u pi -k setup_zwiebelkuchen.yml
+    $ ansible-playbook -i <RASPI-IP>, -b -u pi -k setup_gogoonion.yml

 This step will normally take some time.
 Afterwards restart the raspi